 The MSO also works with Associate Conductor Benjamin Northey and the Melbourne Symphony Orchestra Chorus, as well as with such eminent recent guest conductors as Thomas Ades, John Adams, Tan Dun, Charles Dutoit, Jakub Hrůša, Mark Wigglesworth, Markus Stenz and Simone Young.
 It has also collaborated with non-classical musicians including Burt Bacharach, Nick Cave, Sting, Tim Minchin, Ben Folds, DJ Jeff Mills and Flight Facilities.

-The Melbourne Symphony Orchestra reaches a wider audience through regular radio broadcasts, recordings and CD releases, which include recent discs of Strauss’ Four Last Songs, Don Juan and Also sprach Zarathustra with Sir Andrew Davis and Erin Wall on ABC Classics.
-On the Chandos label the MSO has recently released Berlioz’ Harold en Italie with James Ehnes and Ives’ Symphonies nos.
-1 and 2, both led by Sir Andrew Davis.
+The MSO reaches a wider audience through regular radio broadcasts, recordings and CD releases, including a Strauss cycle on ABC Classics which includes Four Last Songs, Don Juan and Also sprach Zarathustra, as well as Ein Heldenleben and Four Symphonic Interludes from Intermezzo, both led by Sir Andrew Davis.
+On the Chandos label the MSO has recently released Berlioz’ Harold en Italie with James Ehnes and music by Charles Ives which includes Symphonies Nos.
+1 and 2, as well as a range of orchestral works including Three Places in New England, again led by Sir Andrew Davis.